ankitjain28may/ScrapeAmazon/README.md

 After the installation, open terminal at the root folder--

-Run `python run.py` or `python3 run.py` to get individual reviews at the terminal screen.
+Run `python run.py` or `python3 run.py` to get individual reviews at the terminal screen or cmd.

 OR

 Run `python automatedScrape.py` or `python3 automatedScrape.py` to save all the reviews of all the items for the searched product in the file.

+OR

+Run `python unlimitedReviews.py` or `python3 unlimitedReviews.py` to fetch all the reviews according to page No. at the terminal screen or cmd.

 ##Some Useful Installation Tips